 After a recent windows update/upgrade, quite a few users start experiencing a variety of problems as windows 10 sound not working, black screen at startup, etc. Now few users report Windows Automatically goes to sleep after every 1-4 minutes of inactivity.
-Also, some users face a situation that sometimes the computer stops responding after the lockout, and they had to reboot their PC.
+Also, some users face a situation where sometimes the computer stops responding after the lockout, and they had to reboot their PC.

 As users report on the Microsoft forum:

 Running windows 10 version 20H2, Working properly without any problem.
-But now from the last few days ( maybe after install update KB4338819) Display goes to sleep mode again and again after every 1 minute idle.
-Even i have disabled Sleep mode disabled from settings -> system -> Power & Sleep ->
+But now from the last few days (maybe after install update KB4338819) Display goes to sleep mode again and again after every 1 minute idle.
+Even i have disabled Sleep mode disabled from settings -> system -> Power & Sleep.

 Fix Windows 10 sleep after 1 minute idle

 Sleep mode is a great way of keeping your PC ready to go at a moment’s notice without wasting power.
 If it stops working, it can be a difficult problem to diagnose.
 Here we have some solutions you may apply to fix the issue.